iturner72/book-notes/the_4-hour_work-week.md

 control in your life: *what* you do, *when* you do it, *where* you do it, and with *whom* you do it.
 I call this the "freedom multiplier."

+### 2 Rules That Change the Rules
+* 31 Retirement planning is like life insurance.
+It should be viewed as nothing more than a hedge against the absolute worst-case scenario: in this case, becoming physically incapable of working and needing a reservoir of capital to survive.
+* 33 "Someday" is a disease that will take your dreams to the grave with you.
+* 33 Ask for Forgiveness, Not Permission: Get good at being a troublemaker and saying sorry when you really screw up.